RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Ehtisham Mughal
+Name: Abdul Moiz
-Registration Number: BSNU25101003
+Registration Number: BSNU25101001

 This repository is created as part of Lab Activity #1.